valentiniljaz/cordova-nfcv-plugin/ionic2/readme.md

-# Ionic2 NfcV Service
+# Ionic2+ NfcV Service

-Service provides helpers methods for accessing NfcV tags on Android
+Service provides helpers methods for accessing NfcV tags on Android.

+Support for Ionic2+ is optional.
+You can use the plugin without Ionic2+.
+If you'll be using Angular 2+ with you project you can even use NfcV Service.
+There is nothing specific about the plugin that would limit its use only to Ionic2+.
+It' only tested it with Ionic2, but it can be used with any other framework.

 ## Install